cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 The terra-dev-site's webpack config calls the pre-build tool `generateAppConfig`.
 The generateAppConfig script builds out static configuration to the `./dev-site-config/build` folder. `generateAppConfig` also discovers pages based on its configuration.
 After the static config has been built, webpack continues to run, pulling in the static config and producing the webpack bundle.

 ## Debug
-To get verbose output, add `--env.verboseGenerateAppConfig` to your webpack command or run `tds:generate-app-config -v`.
+To get verbose output, add `--env.verboseGenerateAppConfig` to your webpack command or run `tds-generate-app-config -v`.

 ## Further customization: